filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 #### Combining datasets and DAOs to make a DataDAO

 Building a DataDAO is now possible with the FVM.
-If you have datasets through a Dataverse, you can build on their value by fueling the DAO's need for data.
+If you have datasets through a dataverse, you can build on their value by fueling the DAO's need for data.
 You can then use a dataverse to incentivize further value creation through data processing.

-With the FVM, you can write smart contracts to request computation services such as:
+With the FVM, you can write actors to request computation services such as:

 - Validation: Verifying that transactions are legal, not double-spends or malicious.
-- Transformations: Processing data goes before the storage provider stores them.
+- Transformations: Processing data before the storage provider stores them.
 See [Data Representation](https://spec.filecoin.io/#section-systems.filecoin_files.piece.data-representation).
 - Extraction: Getting the data from a source system for further use.
-- Joining different datasets
+- Joins: Performing `join`s on different datasets.
-- Machine learning: Using data to predict outcomes
+- Machine learning: Using data to predict outcomes.

 ...and more.

 When you chain these processes together, you augment the value of the datasets iteratively and bring business intelligence and value to them.

-You'll be able to incentivize the execution all the way to the end and certify that the resulting storage state and the computation output are verifiably correct.
+You'll be able to incentivize the execution all the way to the end and certify that the resulting storage state and computation output are verifiably correct.

-For an example of DataDAO that won First Prize before they even had the elegance of the FVM, see [Data DAO: enable a collective-owned dataset economy: Merging decentralised governance and incentive mechanism into a permissionless data marketplace!](https://devpost.com/software/data-dao), First Prize winner of the Ocean Protocol Data Economy Challenge - Datatokens.
+For an example of a DataDAO that won First Prize before they even had the elegance of the FVM, see [Data DAO: enable a collective-owned dataset economy: Merging decentralised governance and incentive mechanism into a permissionless data marketplace!](https://devpost.com/software/data-dao), First Prize winner of the Ocean Protocol Data Economy Challenge - Datatokens.

-"...the ability ... to pool together and unlock a tremendous amount of value in the form of large token exchange liquidity pools.
-Same applies for DataDAO, instead of Capital → Data. - the pooling of fragmented data together can create a valuable dataset."

 ### Replication workers

 If clients today want to replicate a piece of data with N number of providers, they have to perform the data transfer to each node, n number of times.

-With the FVM, you can write Actors (Filecoin's version of smart contracts) that ensure replication of data across the network to N number of providers.
+With the FVM, you can write Actors that ensure replication of data across the network to N number of providers.
 You can automatically replicate data across providers without client involvement.

-The smart contracts would obey a user-defined policy with specifications like region, latency, price, or other characteristics.
+The Actors would obey a user-defined policy with specifications like region, latency, price, or other characteristics.

 ### Layer 2: data layer commitments

 Layers or Layer Protocols specify the set of communication protocols used on the blockchain and other traditional computer networks.
 Protocols are the technology that facilitates information sharing.
-The article titled [What Are Application Layer Protocols?](https://coinmarketcap.com/alexandria/article/what-are-application-layer-protocols)) on Coinmarketcap.com is a great resource.

-As a technology gets built out, it adds layers of capabilities, including the new Filecoin layer that supports smart contracts:
+As a technology gets built out, it adds layers of capabilities, including the new Filecoin layer that supports Actors:

 - Layer 0: Storage and retrieval
 - Layer 1: On-chain, state changes